Latent Speech-Text Transformer: Latent Speech-Text Transformers

-\textbf{Alignment Patching.} To better synchronize speech and text at the semantic level, alignment patching leverages forced alignment timestamps between speech frames and textual units (e.g. words or BPE tokens).
+\paragraph{Alignment Patching.} To better synchronize speech and text at the semantic level, alignment patching leverages forced alignment timestamps between speech frames and textual units (e.g. words or BPE tokens).
 Let $\mathcal{A} = \{(b_k, e_k)\}_{k=1}^K$ denotes the aligned frame ranges, where $[b_k, e_k]$ spans the $k$-th textual unit.
 The corresponding patch is

 Frames outside text spans (e.g., silence) are grouped into separate patches (Fig.~\ref{fig:patching-basic}).
-For instance, if one word aligns to $[2,4]$ and the next to $[6,7]$, patches are $\{x_2, x_3, x_4\}$ and $\{x_6, x_7\}$, with silence forming $\{x_0, x_1\}$ and $\{x_5\}$.
+If consecutive words align to $[2,4]$ and $[6,7]$, patches are $\{x_2, x_3, x_4\}$ and $\{x_6, x_7\}$, with silence forming $\{x_0, x_1\}$ and $\{x_5\}$.
 We obtain alignments with Wav2Vec2+CTC \citep{baevski2020wav2vec}, yielding one patch per text unit and silence segment (Fig.~\ref{fig:alignment}).
 While this enforces cross-modal correspondence, it requires an auxiliary model at inference, introducing possible errors. \emph{Curriculum patching} (Sec.~\ref{sec:curr_patching}) mitigates this by gradually shifting from aligned to static patching during training.